Swiss Chocolate Vs. Belgian Chocolate: What's The Difference?

 According to Culture Trip, Belgium might have introduced Switzerland to chocolate.
 The story goes that in 1697, the Mayor of Zurich, Heinrich Escher visited Brussels and was served a cup of hot chocolate and loved it.
 At that time in history, chocolate was reserved for nobility and Escher was such a fan that he brought the recipe back to his home country of Switzerland.

-Later, Belgium became a major trader of chocolate after brutally colonizing the Congo, killing millions and taking control of a large supply of high-quality cocoa in the area, per Pilot Guides.
+Later, Belgium became a major trader of chocolate after colonizing the area that is today The Democratic Republic of Congo and taking control of a large supply of high-quality cocoa in the area.
 This gave Belgium a strong foothold in the world's chocolate market.
 Even today, Belgium maintains its cocoa importing connections to the area, which is now war-torn Angola.

 Belgium takes its chocolate seriously and has insisted on high standards for centuries.
 In 1884, laws were passed in Belgium protecting Belgian chocolate by stating that it must be made with a minimum of 35% cocoa, per The Real World, so Belgian chocolate is often considered to be darker, richer, and have stronger aromas than other types of chocolate.
 Belgians also insist on quality and tradition.
 Most Belgian chocolate is made in small chocolate shops using only high-quality ingredients and recipes that haven't changed much in over a century.
 Their raw materials are also delivered in heated trucks to retain quality and aroma, according to Crystal Chocolatier.